-- It should be able to meet the needs of the people who are visually handicap, physically handicap, facing cognitive issues, audio-related issues.
+- It should be able to meet the needs of the users who are visually , physically, cognitively , and aurally challenged.

 - The link texts should be expressive and can be reached by the tab key.

-- The pictures should be available wherever possible since it can describe the content for the people having literacy issues.
+- The pictures,icons or any visual indicator should be available wherever possible since they can describe the content for the users having literacy issues.

-- The content should be designed such that people with learning disabilities can also understand it.
+- The content should be designed such that users with learning disabilities can also understand it.

 - Avoid pop-ups as it creates problems for the users taking help from screen readers.

-- Split up large sentences into smaller ones so that it can be remembered easily for visually challenged users.
+- Split up large sentences into smaller ones so that they can be remembered easily for visually challenged users.

 FAQ’s on Accessibility Testing